Greetings mate and Welcome aboard!

 The sad part about it is that they’re still selling it on Drop.

-In any event, the cups mostly retain the same size and shape as other 400 series models, so I suppose that’s not really an issue.
+the cups mostly retain the same size and shape as other 400 series models, so I suppose that’s not really an issue.

 Well, until you remove them from the headphones.